Mexico Songs

 Mexico Songs is a music record chart of Mexico, published by Billboard since February 2022.
 It is updated every Tuesday on Billboard's website.
-It is part of Billboard's Hits of the World chart collection, ranking the top 25 streaming songs weekly in more than 40 countries around the globe.
+It is part of Billboard's Hits of the World chart collection, which rank the top 25 songs weekly in more than 40 countries around the globe based on streaming and sales.

-The charting songs are ranked based on a formula that incorporates official plays at the subscription and ad-supported levels of streaming music services such as YouTube, Spotify and Apple Music.
+The charting songs are ranked based on a formula that incorporates official plays at the subscription and ad-supported levels of streaming music services such as YouTube, Spotify and Apple Music, as well as sales.
 Mexico Songs is the second Mexican music chart created by Billboard, after the defunct Mexico Airplay charts.
 Likewise, it was also the second chart of streaming songs in the country after Sreaming Semanal by the Asociación Mexicana de Productores de Fonogramas y Videogramas.

-The first number-one song was "Lo Siento BB:/" by Tainy, Bad Bunny and Mexican singer Julieta Venegas on the issue dated May 7, 2022.
-The chart's current number-one song is "TQG" by Karol G and Shakira, on the week ending on March 18, 2023.
+The first number-one song was "Lo Siento BB:/" by Tainy, Bad Bunny and Mexican singer Julieta Venegas on the issue dated 19 February 2022.
+The chart's current number-one song is "Perlas Negras" by Natanael Cano and Gabito Ballesteros, on the week ending on 6 September 2025.